alxp12/golangcode-site/content/posts/2017-10-20-search-and-replace-in-a-string.md

   - strings
   - search
   - replace
-  - occurrance
+  - occurrence
   - escape
   - quotes
 meta_image: 2017/str-replace.png
 ---

 As programmers we often need to take a string and replace parts of it with something else.
 The code below has three examples, first of which is a basic 'find all' and replace, the second changes only the first occurrence of 'sound' and finally the third example demonstrates how to change a string containing quotes to use escaped quotes.
-These are changed by using the 4th argument to define how many times to replace, with -1 being everytime.
+These are changed by using the 4th argument to define how many times to replace, with -1 being every time.

 All this functionality is managed by the `strings` package and the `Replace` function ([view docs](https://golang.org/pkg/strings/#Replace)).